PhonologicalCorpusTools/SLP-AA-old-/docs/source/transcription_process.rst

       :align: center

    Second, click on the Paste button.
 In the new window, you can see the copied transcription in the first line, introduced by    "The currently copied transcription is".
-Make sure it is the correct one.
+Make sure that it is the correct one.
    Then select "Config 1, Hand 2", and click "OK".

    .. image:: static/paste.png
       :width: 90%
       :align: center

-   This function may be particularly useful for transcribing symmetrical signs.
+   This function may be particularly useful for transcribing symmetrical signs or assymmetrical signs in which only the dominant hand changes its handshape.

    .. image:: static/paste_result.png
       :width: 90%